Sewage Cleanup and Restoration

 Sewage Backup or Toilet Overflow?
 Call Us Today – (402) 291-3355

 There are three major types of contaminated water.
-SERVPRO of Sarpy County will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of Downtown Omaha, Sarpy County and Omaha East will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water: